Quaker Heritage Press > Online Texts > Adventures of John Toldervy > The Snare Broken

 In thy 14. page thou sayest I seem to reproach you, in that I say some of you fasted 30. or 40. daies; I say, the words themselves speak no such thing, neither is it in my mind, but such a work was this discovered for a sign, according as thy self hath applied.

-Thou goest further in this page, telling of those two spirits which was in me, one contrary to the other, by which I did many things in my will against my wil, and then thou skippest to the end of my book, where I say, before I was perswaded to comply with you, I had a right Knowledge of your belief and practise, and then sayest thou here is another piece of my confusion manifested, and for a proof thereof, thou goest to the end of that relation, which declares of what delusions I was in; where I have said that I was judged by you; and when thou hast thus blinded the truth, by this thy own work of despight, and so the confusion thy own; thou callest us false Witnesses which cannot agree together in our Work, but who is there that may not see thy vain mind and the false Witness of which thou speakest, which cannot agree in one to be in thy self; cease for shame, cease from disturbing the truth, and perverting the right minde of the Lord; have I in simplicity declared the way by which I came to be lost and so ensnared by the deceiver, that his Way and Works being laid open, it might answer to the benefit of others; and yet goest thou about to make use thereof for by-ends, and to cast a stumbling block before what good might otherwise be learned thereby; look upon thy work, and behold thy end; [recalled by Toldervy] I say, as I have declared before, I had a right knowledge of your belief and practise, but when coming to be guided by what I had learned in my understanding, that fiery zeal of which I spake, being in my will, brought in darkness upon my spirit, by which darkness I was overcome to do many things in my will against my will, and for reproof from any of you I received none; until that time I have before mentioned; and here as to what thou hast spoken, thou art left without excuse, being witnessed against by the Light of Christ; which thou sayest we have accused, and the unsavoury stuff it is thy own, which thy slandering spirit have cast forth of the bottomeless pit.
+Thou goest further in this page, telling of those two spirits which was in me, one contrary to the other, by which I did many things in my will against my wil, and then thou skippest to the end of my book, where I say, before I was perswaded to comply with you, I had a right Knowledge of your belief and practise, and then sayest thou here is another piece of my confusion manifested, and for a proof thereof, thou goest to the end of that relation, which declares of what delusions I was in; where I have said that I was judged by you; and when thou hast thus blinded the truth, by this thy own work of despight, and so the confusion thy own; thou callest us false Witnesses which cannot agree together in our Work, but who is there that may not see thy vain mind and the false Witness of which thou speakest, which cannot agree in one to be in thy self; cease for shame, cease from disturbing the truth, and perverting the right minde of the Lord; have I in simplicity declared the way by which I came to be lost and so ensnared by the deceiver, that his Way and Works being laid open, it might answer to the benefit of others; and yet goest thou about to make use thereof for by-ends, and to cast a stumbling block before what good might otherwise be learned thereby; look upon thy work, and behold thy end; I say, as I have declared before, I had a right knowledge of your belief and practise, but when coming to be guided by what I had learned in my understanding, that fiery zeal of which I spake, being in my will, brought in darkness upon my spirit, by which darkness I was overcome to do many things in my will against my will, and for reproof from any of you I received none; until that time I have before mentioned; and here as to what thou hast spoken, thou art left without excuse, being witnessed against by the Light of Christ; which thou sayest we have accused, and the unsavoury stuff it is thy own, which thy slandering spirit have cast forth of the bottomeless pit.

 In thy 15. page thou sayest, I tell of my believing, that what was manifested of God in man, was the Light of life, and one with himself, and that man was the cause of all his distractions and confusions in himself, and that man having lost the Kernall and Substance, he feedeth on dry husks, and being not refreshed with Bread and Water of Life, he remaineth alwaies seeking and never satisfied, and that eternall life living in us, there needs no more thirsts, &c.
 And having thus done, thou confessest they, and many more which thou hast not mentioned, are precious truths, and sayest thou, these being things which the devill most envie, we (speaking in a lye) have mixed with them some of our own deceits, thereby the better to make people believe they are errors; to which I say, why didst not thou declare those errors, that so I might have seen my weakness, and the people have learned Knowledge; but here thou exclaimest against the truth, and stayest at home to cover thy deceit; but this is to carry on thy designe amongst those who say as thou sayest, discovered in those words, We strike at the whole foundation at once, after which subtile designe thou repeatest part of my Words, which speaks another thing, and relates to another end, then what is before discovered contained in those Words, I shall declare some of those effects which this change wrought in me, and having so done, thou skippest to the end of my Relation, confounding thy self in not observing the scope and order of my Words, and there repeatest the crucifying of my self, and burning my leg, and pricking needles in my thumbs, and such like, which thy subtilty calls bewitched stuff, though it is true it was (as I have so called it) bewitched stuff, haddest not thou dealt fairly and trulie with thy self, and with me also, in taking the scope and order of my writing, as things were discovered, have I not said those temptations overpowred me at my first entrance, occasioned by the fire of my zeal, and that afterwards, when I came to see my folly, I was restored to a right understanding of what was true, which thing thou hast acknowledged in divers places of thy book, in owning my words, which speaks, that I was guided in that obedience which was professed by you; if then I make a difference between that obedience you professed, and that practise I was guided in, while under those temptations, which I have done in many places, then I say where art thou in this thy work? if not drunk with new Wine, and smothered in the dark Clouds of the misty day, behold confusion upon confusion, is Babilon overcome, is Babilon ceased, when so many languages, voices, and sounds breaks forth, and discover themselves in a confederacie against the simplicitie of truth, yet will not my people see these things, saith the Lord; but though they will not see, yet will I go up to the Mountain of my holinesse, and there will I plead for my Name sake, that if may be the restorer might comfort Zion, and Israel my glory might see their deliverer.